-37. Field Review (FDRVW).
 Generally, a field review will be conducted for all major highway construction projects.
 The field review is conducted prior to or in conjunction with the beginning of the environmental document.
 The field review is used to verify office information and to determine if any additional materials testing or traffic analysis is necessary.
-The field review also provides participants a chance to get an on-site look at the proposed project to discuss project alternatives and possible problem areas.
+The field review also provides participants a chance to get an onsite look at the proposed project to discuss project alternatives and possible problem areas.

-The designer and/or environmental document author will conduct a project field review with representatives as required on the distribution list shown on the Reference and Forms page of the Design Manual.
-Other representatives may be invited as deemed appropriate by the District or Local Entity.
-The distribution list can be found at: http://www.dot.nd.gov/manuals/design/designmanual/designmanual.htm.
-The designer and/or environmental document author will prepare preliminary project information and conduct a field review to determine the range of possible alternatives and proposed improvements; and prepare and distribute written summary to meeting participants and districts/divisions after the meeting.
+The Designer and/or Environmental Document Author will conduct a project field review with representatives as required on the distribution list shown on the Reference and Forms page of the Design Manual.
+Other representatives may be invited as deemed appropriate by the District or LPA.
+The distribution list can be found at on the Reference and Forms page of the NDDOT website.
+The Designer and/or Environmental Document Author will prepare preliminary project information and conduct a field review to determine the range of possible alternatives and proposed improvements; and prepare and distribute written summary to meeting participants and districts/divisions after the meeting.